Meet Today’s Civic Party

 To install the new Lord Mayor to their position of office, each May sees the ceremony of Mayor Making take place, an old tradition involving many of the cornerstones of mayoral life.

 This tradition likely started in the 13th century, with the inauguration of the first mayors.
 While a lot of information around this has been sadly lost, we do know that in 1381 York citizens Simon de Quixley and John De Guisburn crossed swords over who should be mayor.

 By the 18th century, the process of mayor making was well-established, and so was the wine list!
 The incoming Lord Mayor was required to provide 70lb of biscuits, 3 gallons of red wine and 2.5 of white; “caution 2 biscuits each, take care there are many pillagers”.
 Sadly this isn’t the case today.

-Today, the ceremony traditionally takes place in the Guildhall, where invited guests, local civic dignitaries and civic leaders participate in a full council meeting, followed by a procession to the Assembly Rooms.
+Today, the ceremony traditionally takes place in the Guildhall, where invited guests, local civic dignitaries and civic leaders participate in a full council meeting.
 This procession, as is tradition, is led by the Sword and Mace bearers, two individuals entrusted to carry these symbols of office, thus making the position of the new mayor legitimate.

 Find out more about the Lord Mayor and Sheriff's chosen charities.